 - In writing: You can send comments by post to: Planning, East Cambridgeshire District Council, The Grange, Nutholt Lane, Ely, CB7 4EE.

 If you submit comments via submit your conments via email, you will not need to send a hard copy or vice versa.
 Your comments will be acknowledged by post once they have been scanned and personal information redacted by the support team.

 You will need to include the planning reference number, your name and full address with any comments or they cannot be accepted.
 You should also be prepared for your comments to be available to the applicant and to the general public through the public access system, although any sensitive information such as signatures and email addresses will be withheld.
 Slanderous, racist or malicious comments will not be published.

 Officers can only consider comments relating to what are known as 'material planning considerations'.
 These are generally issues such as:

-- Does the proposal conform to the policies in the Local Plan and National Planning Policy Framework
+- Does the proposal conform to the policies in the Local Plan (pdf) and the National Planning Policy Framework via GOV.uk

 - Comments about the design of the proposal

 - Impact on neighbouring properties in regards to severe loss of light or privacy

 More information on what can and cannot be considered is available on the Material Planning Considerations section of this website.